 mt. gox to vancouver: Bitcoin history

-The original Bitcoin ATM, as it is today (October, 2024)
+The original Bitcoin ATM, as it is was in October, 2024.

 In 2013, the first Bitcoin ATM in the world was installed in a Waves Coffee House on Howe Street in downtown Vancouver.